 Available animal data have shown excretion of linagliptin in milk at a milk-to-plasma ratio of 4:1.
 It is not known whether this drug is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when TRADJENTA is administered to a nursing woman.

-Safety and effectiveness of TRADJENTA in pediatric patients have not been established.
+Safety and effectiveness of TRADJENTA in pediatric patients under 18 years of age have not been established.

 There were 4040 type 2 diabetes patients treated with linagliptin 5 mg from 15 clinical trials of TRADJENTA; 1085 (27%) were 65 years and over, while 131 (3%) were 75 years and over.
 Of these patients, 2566 were enrolled in 12 double-blind placebo-controlled studies; 591 (23%) were 65 years and over, while 82 (3%) were 75 years and over.
 No overall differences in safety or effectiveness were observed between patients 65 years and over and younger patients.
 Therefore, no dose adjustment is recommended in the elderly population.
 While clinical studies of linagliptin have not identified differences in response between the elderly and younger patients, greater sensitivity of some older individuals cannot be ruled out.